 Receiver In The Ear (RITE) and Receiver In The Canal (RIC) hearing aids are one of the most popular options available on the market.

-Clear sound quality combined with cosmetic appeal and comfortability makes this type of aid a leader of the pack.
+Clear sound quality combined with cosmetic appeal and comfort makes this type of aid a leader of the pack.

 How They Work

 The small shell which sits behind the ear houses the components and controls.
 As the name suggests, the receiver sits inside the ear canal and is connected to the shell by an ultra-thin sound transmitting wire.
 The distance between the receiver and shell (the microphone) creates enough space between the components so that feedback is kept to an absolute minimum.

 As the receiver component is not included in the casing behind the ear, the shell can be made incredibly small.
 Small enough to be discreet, but large enough to contain technologies such as feedback cancellation, directional microphones for better hearing in noisy spaces, Bluetooth capability, Rechargeability, Telecoil as well as moisture resistance to enhance durability.